-This is an easy recipe to try a small amount of something (the fennel, sage), then stir around a bit, taste, evaluate, and add more if necessary.
+I also usually add either sage or Italian seasoning for more depth of flavor.
+This is an easy recipe to try a small amount of a spice (the fennel, sage), then stir around a bit, taste, evaluate, and add more if necessary.

 This recipe and a whole bunch of other DIY stuff to help you make processed recipes healthier are available in my eBook, Better Than a Box!
 It’s part recipes, part tutorial on how to reverse engineer your own recipes to make them totally real food.